[Traditional Chinese] [Simplified Chinese] [Sitemap] [Contact Us] [FAQs] [Related Link] [Graphical]

 Duty Lawyer Scheme > Handling charge

-A defendant who passes both the merits and the means tests must pay a handling charge of $436 before the Scheme takes up the case.
+A defendant who passes both the merits and the means tests must pay a handling charge of $640 before the Scheme takes up the case.
 This is the only charge a defendant has to pay, no matter how long the case last.

-The payment of the handling charge must be paid in cash through any Bank of China (Hong Kong) Limited and the receipt issued must be handed to the Court Liaison Office.
+The handling charge of $640 has to be paid by cash into a designated bank account of the Duty Lawyer Service and the deposit receipt must be handed to the Court Liaison Office.

 The Administrator of the Duty Lawyer Service has the discretion to waive the handling charge in cases of genuine hardship.
 Defendants receiving public assistance are automatically exempted from payment of the handling charge.